gitswagata1/bridgeup/README.md

 ## 🚀 Quick start

-BridgeUp is a static site, but it must be **served over HTTP** (not opened as a `file://` URL) — the in-browser Python runtime and the Web Crypto password hashing both require a secure context, which `localhost` provides.
+BridgeUp it must be **served over HTTP** (not opened as a `file://` URL) — the in-browser Python runtime and the Web Crypto password hashing both require a secure context, which `localhost` provides.

 ```bash
 # clone